 SkinCeuticals Discoloration Defense is ideal for stubborn discolourations, brown patches and post-acne marks.
 Not only does it contain 5% niacinamide, it also has three other pigmentation-fighting ingredients: 3% tranexamic acid, 1% kojic acid and 5% HEPES (sulfonic acid).

-Alpha-H Vitamin B combines 5% niacinamide with 1% panthenol (provitamin B5) and hyaluronic acid to retain moisture and support your skin barrier.
-It’s also spiked with copper peptides—hence the blue tint—to assist in building healthy collagen.
+Alpha-H Vitamin B serum with 5% Niacinamide combines 5% niacinamide with 1% panthenol (provitamin B5) and hyaluronic acid to retain moisture and support your skin barrier.
+It’s also spiked with copper peptides to assist in building healthy collagen.

 Glossier Super Pure Niacinamide + Zinc Serum

 Glossier Super Pure Niacinamide + Zinc Serum is comprised of 5% niacinamide along with zinc to target congested pores and excess oil production.
-It has a thin, watery texture, is free of oil, silicone and fragrance, and has a surprisingly short ingredients list.
+It has a thin, watery texture, and is free of oil, silicone and fragrance.

 Paula’s Choice Niacinamide 20% Treatment